-Travellers don't usually come to Dar es Salaam to visit the city, they come to stop over en route to the game parks or the islands.
+Travellers don't usually come to Dar es Salaam to visit the city, they come to stop over en route to Tanzania's game parks or islands.
 Hence the owners have tried hard to make sure that the hotel immediately relaxes its guests – most of whom will stay for 24 hours or less.

 Each suite has a huge king-size bed, covered in layers of pristine white linen.
 French-doors open onto a small balcony (all the rooms face the ocean), and have a large en suite bathroom with a free-standing bath and a stylish, walk-through shower.
 Everything feels contemporary, modern and quite luxurious.

 The Oyster Bay has a natural and elegant feel to it, which is reflected in the furnishings and spaces throughout.
 The spacious central areas are fresh, contemporary and elegant.
 Heavy wooden doors shut out the heat from the streets of Dar and lead into the sizeable dining and sitting rooms and a small study.
 All of the rooms are crisp and chic and have been decorated with natural fabrics and furnishings.